WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - `-c wallaroo-leader-1:12500 -d wallaroo-leader-1:12501 -e wallaroo-leader-1:5050`: Assuming we're running this command on `wallaroo-leader-1`, this is used in place of the IP that the AWS instance is running on without having to update the command each time it is run on a different AWS cluster.

-- `-o wallaroo-follower-2:5555 -m wallaroo-follower-2:5001`: Assuming we're running the Metrics UI and Giles Receiver on  `wallaroo-follower-2`, this is used in place of the IP that the AWS instance is running on without having to update the command each time it is run on a different AWS cluster.
+- `-o wallaroo-follower-2:5555 -m wallaroo-follower-2:5001`: Assuming we're running the Metrics UI and Data Receiver on  `wallaroo-follower-2`, this is used in place of the IP that the AWS instance is running on without having to update the command each time it is run on a different AWS cluster.

 - `--ponythreads=16`: For the current processing rate we currently test Walalroo with, we've determined that 16 threads works best.
 This should be adjusted to fit the instance type you choose if 16 threads are not avialable.